Gabrielonso/mystoremanager/README.md

 # mystoremanager
 A responsive web application for managing and keeping track record of business activities and resources regardless of location with any device.

-mystoremanager was developed with the intention to manage and keep track of a retail-wholesaling business operations, where there are several employees, and where inventory and trading of goods are done in two categories:
+mystoremanager was developed using HTML, CSS, JavaScript, Bootstrap, PHP, JQuery and MySql, to manage and handle certain operations of a retail-wholesaling business, where there are several employees and where inventory and trading of goods are done in two categories:
 - Warehouse(or wholesale goods) section where goods are managed in cartons or packs as the case may be.
 - Retail store (or retail goods) section where goods are managed in pieces.